NCATS-Tangerine/tkbio/api/client/docs/StatementsApi.md

 StatementsApi apiInstance = new StatementsApi();
-String emci = "emci_example"; // String | a (urlencoded) space-delimited set of [CURIE-encoded](https://www.w3.org/TR/curie/) identifiers of exactly matching concepts to be used in a search for associated concept-relation statements
+List<String> c = Arrays.asList("c_example"); // List<String> | set of [CURIE-encoded](https://www.w3.org/TR/curie/) identifiers of exactly matching concepts to be used in a search for associated concept-relation statements
-Integer pageNumber = 56; // Integer | (1-based) number of the page to be returned in a paged set of query results Integer pageSize = 56; // Integer | number of concepts per page to be returned in a paged set of query results String keywords = "keywords_example"; // String | a (urlencoded) space delimited set of keywords or substrings against which to apply against the subject, predicate or object names of the set of concept-relations matched by any of the input exact matching concepts
+Integer pageNumber = 56; // Integer | (1-based) number of the page to be returned in a paged set of query results Integer pageSize = 56; // Integer | number of concepts per page to be returned in a paged set of query results String keywords = "keywords_example"; // String | a (url-encoded, space-delimited) string of keywords or substrings against which to match the subject, predicate or object names of the set of concept-relations matched by any of the input exact matching concepts
-String semgroups = "semgroups_example"; // String | a (urlencoded) space-delimited set of semantic groups (specified as codes CHEM, GENE, ANAT, etc.) to which to constrain the subject or object concepts associated with the query seed concept (see [SemGroups](https://metamap.nlm.nih.gov/Docs/SemGroups_2013.txt) for the full list of codes) try {
+String semgroups = "semgroups_example"; // String | a (url-encoded, space-delimited) string of semantic groups (specified as codes CHEM, GENE, ANAT, etc.) to which to constrain the subject or object concepts associated with the query seed concept (see [SemGroups](https://metamap.nlm.nih.gov/Docs/SemGroups_2013.txt) for the full list of codes) try {
-    List<InlineResponse2003> result = apiInstance.getStatements(emci, pageNumber, pageSize, keywords, semgroups);
+    List<InlineResponse2002> result = apiInstance.getStatements(c, pageNumber, pageSize, keywords, semgroups);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling StatementsApi#getStatements");